bancell04/csci441-fp/README.txt

-Arda Land - Brady Ancell (Sir Byzler) | Matias Pena (Ploopy) | Garrison Cook (Marcel) MP - Over Hill and Under Hill
+Arda Land - Brady Ancell (Sir Byzler) | Matias Pena (Ploopy) | Garrison Cook (Marcel) FP
-A world with 3 heros (Sir Byzler, Ploopy, and Marcel).
+A world with a roller coaster.

-USAGE: Run the executable after compiling.
+USAGE: Run the executable after compiling. m
-There are 2 camera modes, ArcBallCam and FreeCam.
-Toggle between them using Space.
-Default is ArcBallCam.

-In ArcBallCam, use WASD to control the hero, and click and drag mouse to rotate the camera.
-Click and drag mouse while holding shift to zoom in and out.

-If in FreeCam mode, use W and S to move the camera forward and backward.
-Click and drag the mouse to rotate the camera.

-You can also toggle a picture-in-picture first person mode using F.

-To switch between heros (for ArcBallCam and first person camera), use < and >.

 INSTRUCTIONS FOR COMPILING: Run `cmake CMakeLists.txt`.
-Then `make` which will create an executable named "mp".
-Run with `./mp`.
+Then `make` which will create an executable named "fp".
+Run with `./fp`.

 BUGS: the camera will teleport do a different position when you first try to rotate it using the mouse.
-Positioning and attenuation of spotlight and point spotlight are iffy.
-Players can drive off the grid without their camera following.
+Spotlight is acting weird.

 WORK DISTRIBUTION:
-Brady - shaders/textures, implemented switching between heros, pointlight, skybox, byzler Matias - first person cam, picture in picture, spotlight, ploopy Garrison - world objects (buildings & trees), marcel
+Brady - shaders/textures, lighting, movement/control logic
+Matias - first person cam, picture in picture, curve Garrison - created cart object model, imported/renderd cart model

 QUESITONS:
 How long did this assignment take you?
-~10-15 hours
+~10 hours
 How much did the lab help you for this assignment?
 5.
 How fun was this assignment?
-6. Pretty fun but hard to implement complex we talked about weeks ago with few examples to go off of.
+6. Pretty fun but hard to implement stuff we only briefly talked about like fancy things you can do with shaders and skeletal animation.
+Should've started earlier as well :/, but busy finals week.
-We had no labs that used both texture and solid material color at the same time, no labs with multiple light sources or even different kinds.